eta-mu/open-lewdness-engine/README.md

 ## Conventions
-All "story" XML files are to be named without capital letters.
+All story XML files are to be named without capital letters.
 Only core files (such as Settings.xml) and save files may be capitalized.
 This is for the sake of visual clarity.

-"Stories" are to be placed in the Stories folder.
+Stories are to be placed in the *Stories* folder.
 OpenLewdnessEngine will not look for stories anywhere else.

 **Points** are the name given to bracketed words (words surrounded by "[" and "]") in XML stories.
 These words are placeholders which OLE will swap out for something else.
 A point must contain no spaces.
 What a point is replaced by is largely up to the writer.